Boy, do I love lists of everything. They are concrete, they are concentrated and you can soak up a ton of helpful information in just a few minutes.

 An organized desk is the first step to productive work.
 I have been planning to get a desktop organizer that looks like a mini shelve.

-It allows you to expand desk space upward which means more space on your desk + less clutter around and can I mention again that it’s incredibly cute?
+It allows you to expand desk space upward which means more space on your desk + less clutter around.
+I can’t find the exact one at the moment but I found a ton of other desk beauties and I don’t even know what I want now 🙂

 49. Back up important files on the cloud.